TALKING ABOUT A REVOLUTION ON ONE ACOUSTIC GUITAR

-Learn how to play Talking About A Revolution on one acoustic guitar!
+Learn How to play Talking About A Revolution

 ‘Talking About A Revolution’ is a single from Tracy Chapman‘s hugely successful debut album.
 In a string of three hits, Tracy became world famous before you even turned the debut album over.